anthill/pheromon/README.md

 npm install
 ````

+You need to have VIRTUAL_PORT and BROKER_PORT set as environment variables.

 ### In dev
 Use this for development.
-You need to have VIRTUAL_PORT and BROKER_PORT set as environment variables.

 ```
 npm run dev
 ```

-The dev service will run on port **9009**, associated with a broker instance on port **9909**.

 Use `npm run stop-dev` to stop.